Comparison · VERIFIED APRIL 2026

 Quick verdict

-Choose DeepSeek if you need cost-sensitive developers, open-source advocates, api-heavy production workloads.
-Choose Ollama if you prioritize developers wanting private, local ai with zero api costs.
+Choose DeepSeek if your daily work is mostly open-weight reasoning models that rival GPT-4 at a fraction of the cost.
+Choose Ollama if your daily work is mostly running open-weight LLMs locally with one command.
 Ollama scores higher in user reviews (4.6 vs 4.5).
 Both offer free tiers — try each before committing.

 DeepSeek